particle-iot/docs/src/content/reference/particle-agent.md

 ```

 Show the last 50 lines of logs and display more logs as they
 are generated.
-You'll be able to see when the firware restarts after an
+You'll be able to see when the firmware restarts after an
 Over-the-Air update in these logs.

 The log file is in `/var/log/particle-agent.log`